-Net metering allows customers who generate some or all of their own power to offset their purchased power regardless of the time of day that they generate or use electricity.
-Because it doesn’t matter when the power is generated or used, the impact of generated kilowatt hours (kWh) is particularly helpful for solar power generated during the day and wind power generated at night.
+Net metering is a billing mechanism that allows customers who generate any amount of their own power to receive credit for the electricity they contribute to the grid that is generated through solar or wind power.
+Since it doesn’t matter when the power is generated or used, the impact of generated kilowatt hours (kWh) is particularly helpful for solar power generated during the day and wind power generated at night.

 Stay current on energy market trends.
 Subscribe to get weekly updates.→

-Another solution could be requiring all small generators to pay for power or sell power into the grid on an hourly basis, so that kWh generated by solar during high-cost hours of the day would be paid for at the hourly market price and kWh purchased during the evening would be paid for at the lower hourly market price associated with off-peak hours.
+Another solution could be requiring all small generators to pay for power or sell power into the grid on an hourly basis. kWh generated by solar during high-cost hours of the day would be paid for at the hourly market price, and kWh purchased during the evening would be paid for at the lower hourly market price associated with off-peak hours.
 This strategy would support solar power but penalize many small wind projects that supply power to the system during low-cost hours.
 Wind power providers would obviously object, deterring the future development of small wind projects.

-Net metering continues to be confronted by competing policies and needs: the promotion of small, distributed renewable generation versus the need to bill customers equitably and support the costs of maintaining distribution systems.
+As the customer demand for net metering grows, state legislatures have increasingly joined the conversation around policy and implementation.
+The variety of net metering systems and policies has created a landscape of competing needs: the promotion of small, distributed renewable generation versus the need to bill customers equitably and support the costs of maintaining distribution systems.
 Moving forward, policy makers and regulators will have to make hard choices in order to maximize the benefits of net metering and renewable generation while minimizing the negative impact on other customers and utilities.
-This debate will not easily be resolved, but it will be fascinating to watch the discussion unfold in the months to come.